AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 2.md

 3 types of heterogeneity
 - Leyered heterogeneity: each layer has homogeneous and isotropic K, but differences between layers.
 Common in sedimentary types of rocks

+The equivalent horizontal hydraulic conductivity can be computed using a thickness-weightesd arithmetic average. : Sum k_i b_i / b

+The equivalend vertical hydraulic conductivity can be computed using a thickness-weoghed harmonic average.
+Check slides

+- Discontinuous heterogeneity: caused by presence of faults or large stratigraphic features (i.e. cracks in the earth's crust.
+This causes heterogeneity because layers shift
+- Trending heterogeneity: ecists in formations like deltas and glacial outwas plains where there is a sorting and grading of the material deposits.
+This implies a trend in the geological fromation

+# Transmissivity
+When describing the transmission capacity of a small representative volume of porous media the hydraulic conductivity is used.
+However, the capacity of an unconfined or confined aquifer to transmit water is described as transmissivity.
+This is simply the hydraulic conductivity times the saturated thickness of the aquifer (i.e. the thickness of the saturated zone).
+Transmissivity is T